Best Beaches on Long Island

 Here is a list of some of the best beaches on Long Island that will convince you to plan anything from a weekend getaway to the next annual family vacation.

-Often rated among the top 10 beaches in America, Coopers Beach is one of the best beaches on Long Island simply because of its unparalleled natural beauty.
+Often rated among the top 10 beaches in America, Coopers Beach is one of the greatest beaches on Long Island simply because of its unparalleled natural beauty.
 The beach features distinctive pearl-white sands and near-azure waters, a rarity on the north eastern seaboard.
 You will feel as though you have been magically teleported to the Caribbean (no complaints there).
 Coopers is a well preserved oceanside retreat, with crystal clear waters and pristine sands.
 It stretches for miles along a narrow, linear barrier that borders the Shinnecock Bay and the Atlantic.

 This Southampton Village coastline is usually on the quieter side, with well managed parking spaces available for purchase along with lounge chairs and umbrellas for rent.
 The majority of the visitors are on-state locals as opposed to tourists, which further supplements the serene vibe of this shore.
 Here, you can enjoy mesmerizing views of the ocean as well as many grand, historic mansions in the area that are a mere arm’s length away from this breathtakingly gorgeous beach.